gregdetre/healthyselfjournal/docs/reference/LOGGING.md

 ### Location
 - The event log is created at `<sessions-dir>/events.log`.
 - CLI sessions call `init_event_logger(--sessions-dir)` on startup.
-This ensures the file exists so external tools can tail it immediately.
+The web server initialises the event logger on app construction using the configured `sessions_dir`.

 ### Format
 - Each line is a compact JSON object with at least: